Coherent dynamics in soft-threshold integrate-and-fire networks: Appendix

 Due to the range of cosine, \eqref{real11} is only well defined for the minus case (instability of $v_-$) if $J_0>0$. \eqref{real11} is well defined for the plus case (instability of $v_+$) if $J_0<0$.
 But since the principle branch of arccosine is a non-negative function, the Hopf curve given in \eqref{Hopf_curve_appendix} is only well defined for $J_0<0$.
 Therefore, we conclude that only $v_+$ can undergo a Hopf bifurcation.

 Finally, to satisfy the domain of arccosine, we have the condition

 which can be rewritten as the set of inequalities $3J_0^2+4J_0 > 4E$, $v_{+}>1$, and $J_0<0$.

-We note that using implicit differentiation, one can also show the transverse crossing condition of a Hopf bifurcation is satisfied along the curve \eqref{Hopf_curve_appendix}.
-Additionally, for $D\gg1$, the Hopf Curve lies approximately at $3J_0^2+4J_0 = 4E$.
+Using implicit differentiation, one can also show the transverse crossing condition of a Hopf bifurcation is satisfied along the curve \eqref{Hopf_curve_appendix}.
+As the delay is increased, the Hopf curve increases in $J_0$ and approaches the curve $3J_0^2+4J_0=4E$, which is the boundary of the region on which the Hopf curve \eqref{Hopf_curve_appendix} is well-defined.

-\textbf{III.
-Turing Bifurcation ($k=1, \lambda_{i,1}=0$):} This is an instability of a non-zero mode with zero temporal frequency.
+\textit{III.
+Turing Bifurcation ($k=1, \lambda_{i,1}=0$):} This is an instability of a non-uniform spatial mode with zero temporal frequency.
 Similar to the saddle-node bifurcation case, since the imaginary part of the eigenvalue is zero, \eqref{delta_dispersion_imag} is trivial and \eqref{delta_dispersion_real} simplifies to $2v_0 = J_1/2$.
 Note that $v_0>1$ only if $J_1>4$.
 Therefore, there is a spatial instability of $v_\pm$ at

 This can be rewritten as

 which corresponds to the Turing Bifurcation of $v_+$ if $J_0<J_1/2$ and a secondary instability of $v_-$ if $J_0>J_1/2$.